jakobharden/phd_dataset_exporter/README.md

 ## Directory and file structure

-All scripts files (*.m) are plain text files written in the scientific programming language of GNU Octave 6.2.0.
+All scripts files (*.m) are UTF-8 encoded plain text files written in the scientific programming language of GNU Octave 6.2.0.

 ```
    dsexporter/